scemino/nscumm/README.md

 * Loom

-SCUMM 5:
+SCUMM 3:

-* Monkey Island 2: LeChuck's revenge

-* Indiana Jones and the Fate of Atlantis
+* Indiana Jones and the Last Crusade

 Hotkeys
 -------